Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Methods

 \subsection{Electron Source}

-The Radio-Frequency (RF) compressed ultrafast electron scattering instrument used in these studies operates at 90\,keV electron beam energy and is described in further detail elsewhere\cite{Chatelain2012Ultrafast, otto2017solving}.
+The radio frequency compressed ultrafast electron scattering instrument used in these studies operates at 90\,keV electron beam energy and is described in further detail elsewhere\cite{Chatelain2012Ultrafast, otto2017solving}.
 Electron pulses containing anywhere from 0 to $10^7$ electrons can be generated up to a maximum pulse repetition rate of 1\,kHz (laser-limited) via photoexcitation of a solid copper photocathode with 260\,nm UV pulses (4.77\,eV photon energy).
-The UV pulses are generated by third harmonic generation from a 1\,kHz Ti:Sapphire chirped pulse amplified laser seeded by a frequency-doubled Erbium Fiber Laser.
-At the detector these electron pulses are $<10$\,ps in duration, approximately 4 orders of magnitude shorter than the deadtime, resulting in an effectively instantaneous exposure from the perspective of the readout electronics.
-Ultrafast exposure conditions represent the worst-case scenario from the perspective of pulse pile-up when multiple electrons hit a pixel inside a single shot.
-The time between pulses (1\,ms) by contrast is 4 orders of magnitude longer than the dead-time, which means that pulse pile-up is not a concern between shots up to repetition rates of 1\,MHz.
+The UV pulses are generated by third harmonic generation from a 1\,kHz Ti:Sapphire chirped pulse amplified laser seeded by a frequency-doubled erbium fiber laser.
+At the detector, these electron pulses are $<10$\,ps in duration, approximately four orders of magnitude shorter than the detector dead time, resulting in an effectively instantaneous exposure from the perspective of the readout electronics.
+Ultrafast exposure conditions represent the worst-case scenario from the perspective of pulse pileup when multiple electrons hit a pixel inside a single shot.
+The time between pulses (1\,ms) by contrast is four orders of magnitude longer than the dead time, which means that pulse pileup is not a concern between shots up to repetition rates of ~1\,MHz.

 The Quadro has a triggerable maximum full-frame 16-bit readout rate of 2250\,Hz\cite{dectrismanual} that is more than sufficient to acquire the images produced by single electron pulse exposures at the maximum repetition rate of our experiments.
-Single-shot images are essential for testing the counting behaviour of the HPCD pixels in all readout modes during ultrafast exposures over a range of electron dose conditions.
+Single-shot images are essential for testing the counting behavior of HPCD pixels in all readout modes during ultrafast exposures over a range of electron dose conditions.